A Guide To Retro Jewellery

 Why did jewellery change?

 After WWII, women had gained a new, stronger position in society.
 Once again, they fulfilled roles traditionally performed by men before they were sent to war.
-The fashion of the era reflected these changes: the loose frivolity of the Art Deco era was replaced by tailored clothing with strong structures.
+The fashion of the era reflected these changes: the loose frivolity of the Art Deco era and its Art Deco jewellery was replaced by tailored clothing with strong structures.

 The clothing itself was both modest and practical, but ultra-feminine too with cinched hourglass silhouettes.
 These heavier and more striking styles in fashion required stronger, bolder jewellery to match.